robbertkl/RancherOS-Linode/README.md

 This repo contains an install script that can be used to install [RancherOS](http://rancher.com/rancher-os/) on [Linode](https://www.linode.com).
 While other ways are possible (like installing first to a local VM, then `dd`ing the results to the Linode disk), this method is very easy and quick.
 It uses the Finnix rescue mode to perform the installation using the install script from the [RancherOS repo](https://github.com/rancher/os).

+This guide assumes that your Linode is running the *KVM* hyporvisor.
+Some Linode locations still deploy new disks using *XEN*.
+Upgrade your new node to *KVM* by clicking the link at the bottom of the sidebar.

 ## Installation steps

 * Create a new Linode